Little-Known Factors That Could Affect Your Social Media Strategy

 If you're short on time, then you should use money to hire a blog writer to help you create exceptional content that will get you traffic, links and subscribers.

 Or you can strip down your expectations to the essential.
-For example, don't worry about using Pinterest for your business.
+For example, don't worry about using Pinterest.
 Instead focus all of your time, energy and effort on the one social network where your audience is most active.

 If you're short on money, then you should focus all your effort on tactics which will get you traffic that will turn into loyal customers.
 Specifically, you should: